 However, you should carry around $70-80 per week for your basic personal expenses.
 This amount can vary and you would need a higher amount if you go on weekend sightseeing tours.

-Plenty of money exchange counters and ATMs are available at the airport as well in most the Australian cities.
+Plenty of money exchange counters and ATMs are available in Australia. at the airport as well in most Australian cities.